MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-calling-code-from-vba-in-a-visual-csharp-project.md

 -   Call code in a host item in a Visual Basic customization from VBA.
 This process is different from the Visual C# process.
 For more information, see [Walkthrough: Calling Code from VBA in a Visual Basic Project](../vsto/walkthrough-calling-code-from-vba-in-a-visual-basic-project.md).

--   Call code in a VSTO Add-in from VBA.
-For more information, see [Walkthrough: Calling Code in a VSTO Add-in from VBA](../vsto/walkthrough-calling-code-in-a-vsto-add-in-from-vba.md).
+-   Call code in an VSTO Add-in from VBA.
+For more information, see [Walkthrough: Calling Code in an VSTO Add-in from VBA](../vsto/walkthrough-calling-code-in-a-vsto-add-in-from-vba.md).

 ## See Also
  [Combining VBA and Document-Level Customizations](../vsto/combining-vba-and-document-level-customizations.md)